-Amy Sherlock is deputy editor of frieze and is based in London, UK.
+Amy Sherlock is a writer and editor based in London, UK.

 With Miart in full swing, here are the exhibitions not to miss in the city